anacaoliveira/Learning-Python/README.md

 # Learning-Python

-Random practical exercises from the book "Learning Python" by Lutz & Ascher (O'reilly).
-In addition to my solutions to challenges presented by the "Introduction to Autonomous Cars Nanodegreee" by Udacity.
+I summarized the topics from the book "Learning Python" by Lutz & Ascher (O'reilly - 1st Edition).
+In addition, I included my solutions to the book's exercises and to my solutions to challenges presented by the "Introduction to Autonomous Cars Nanodegreee" by Udacity.